computation-structures/course/L02_The_Digital_Abstraction.md

 # The Digital Abstaction

+<p>In the previous lecture, we discussed how to encode information as
+sequences of bits.
+In this lecture, we turn our attention to finding a useful physical representation for bits, our first step in building devices that can process information.</p>

 ## Encoding Information

 <p align="center"><img style="height:400px;" src="https://github.com/computation-structures/course/blob/main/lecture_slides/digital/Slide2.png?raw=true"/></p>

-<p>In the previous chapter, we discussed how to encode information as
-sequences of bits.
-In this chapter, we turn our attention to finding a useful physical representation for bits, our first step in building devices that can process information.</p>

 <p>So, what makes a good bit, <i>i.e.</i>, what properties do we want
 our physical representation of bits to have?</p>